 Before choosing equity financing, research all your options to make sure it’s the right fit for your business.
-By signing up for a free Nav account, you can browse our lending marketplace with over 160 business funding options from more than 65 different partners.
-This marketplace can give you a broad idea of the types of financing your business could qualify for — and you may decide to pursue more traditional financing after all.
+By signing up for a free Nav account, you can browse over 160 business funding options from more than 65 different partners.
+This can give you a broad idea of the types of financing your business could qualify for — and you may decide to pursue more traditional financing after all.

 If you do decide to go after equity financing, first talk to a business attorney.
 An attorney that specializes in business operations can help you create clear guidelines and rules for each person’s role and responsibilities in the exchange, as well as help you hold onto control of your business after taking on investors.